daveconde/terraform-aws-eks-jx/README.md

 Vault is used by Jenkins X for managing secrets.
 Part of this module's responsibilities is the creation of all resources required to run the [Vault Operator](https://github.com/banzaicloud/bank-vaults).
 These resources are An S3 Bucket, a DynamoDB Table and a KMS Key.

-The `vault_user` variable is required when running this script.
-This is the user whose credentials will be used to authenticate the Vault pods against AWS.

 #### ExternalDNS
 <a id="markdown-ExternalDNS" name="ExternalDNS"></a>